wpilibsuite/allwpilib/README.md

 # Building WPILib

 Using Gradle makes building WPILib very straightforward.
-It only has a few dependencies on outside tools, such as the ARM cross compiler for creating roboRIO binaries.
+It only has a few dependencies on outside tools, such as the ARM cross compiler for creating Systemcore binaries.

 ## Requirements